Sacred Wonders: Discover 13 Unforgettable Holy Sites in Israel

 Some of the most famous are the Church of St. Joseph and Mary's Well.

 But the pièce de résistance, in my humble and undoubtedly correct opinion, is the Basilica of the Annunciation.
 This magnificent structure stands proudly, claiming to be built precisely on the spot where the Angel Gabriel paid a visit to the Virgin Mary.
-Prepare to be awe-struck as you step foot into this sacred space.
+Prepare to be awe-struck as you set foot into this sacred space.
 I was, and it’s not easy to do that to me.

 Beyond its religious significance, Nazareth is a city that embraces its multicultural heritage.
 I recommend letting yourself experience the fusion of different traditions.
 So, grab your adventurous spirit and get ready for an experience that will leave you with a newfound appreciation for the wonders of the world.